florian-beetz/bachelor-thesis/thesis.md

 Java 9.
 Due to the open source nature of JabRef development of the project continued during the migration phase.
-Therefore the migration was done in an iterative approach and changes to the current version were continuously synchronized to the Java 9 version.
+Therefore the migration technique as shown in [@sec:migration] was applied in an iterative approach and changes to the current version were continuously synchronized to the Java 9 version.

 [@fig:approach] shows the general approach of the migration.
-The approach is substantially different depending on whether the issue is located in an external dependency or in JabRef's codebase.
-When the issues were fixed in a future version, the solution simply consists of upgrading said dependency, otherwise the issues were reported to the maintainers of the respective libraries or a code contribution to their projects was created.
+The approach is substantially different depending on whether an issue is located in an external dependency or in JabRef's codebase.
+When the issues were fixed in a future version of a third-party library, the solution simply consists of upgrading said dependency, otherwise the issues were reported to the maintainers of the respective libraries or a code contribution to their projects was created.

 ![General Approach of the Migration](images/approach.svg){#fig:approach}